atishay-atishay-jain/Bakers-Factory/README.md

-It is made by 2 members:- Archit Gupta(me) and Atishay Jain(https://github.com/atishay-atishay-jain)
+It is made by 2 members:- Archit Gupta(https://github.com/architg27) and Atishay Jain(https://github.com/atishay-atishay-jain)